-

 (Designing a New World) from the Shell of the Old

 As the 2022 Artist in Residence of the Amsterdam Academy of Architecture, I brought together spatial designers and climate justice organisers for a week-long programme.
 It combined a training on just transition and an assignment to anticipate how Royal Dutch Shell infrastructure will be decommissioned and repurposed in the coming decades.
-Below is the shortened Read more
+Below is the shortened and revised transcript of the introduction lecture, June 30th, 2022.
+Full publication available on AvB Winterschool website.
+Let’s Talk About Shell.
+In May 2019, at the Circustheater in Scheveningen, the shareholders of Royal Dutch Shell were having their Annual General Meeting, just as they have… Read more

 -